Loading...

 • Preference will be given to applicants with Grade 11 or 12 academic English, math and physics.

 • Don’t have the courses you need to get into this program?
-Upgrade, earn high school credits, or get your high school equivalency credential through Adult Education.
-It’s free!
+Visit our academic upgrading section to learn how to upgrade high school credits or get your high school equivalency credential (CAEC).

 • If your first language is not English, please review our English Language Requirements.